atirek-ak/comic-script/README.md

 Because you want to enjoy Batman beating up the scum of Gotham in full screen and whenever you wish.

 # Features
-* Downloads comic as .jpg & .pdf files(can be chosen).
+* Downloads comic as .pdf file.
+Ps. - You could also download it as .jpg by cloning the jpg branch.
+* You can download a single issue or a series.

 ## Modules used
 * selenium